caltechlibrary/cait/README.md

     ./bin/aspacesearch
 ```

-Or you could add a startup script to /etc/init.d/ as appropraite.
+Or you could add a startup script to /etc/init.d/ as appropriate.